-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market other than those that North intends to sell in the short term or that it has designated as at fair value through income or available-for-sale.
+Loans and receivables are recorded at amortised cost, non-derivative financial assets with fixed or determinable payments that are not quoted in an active market other than those that North intends to sell in the short term or that it has designated as at fair value through profit or loss or available-for-sale.
 Receivables arising from insurance contracts are also classified in this category and are reviewed for impairment as part of the impairment review of loans and receivables.

-(All amounts expressed in US Dollar thousands unless otherwise stated)
+(All amounts expressed in US Dollar thousands unless otherwise stated) 20 February 2022